USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch06_model_configuration_options.md

  set ModPhot    = phot/table
 ```

 The in-line method (Binkowski et al., 2007) is the preferred option because it includes feedbacks from meteorology, predicted ozone and aerosol concentrations.
 Three ASCII files support the in-line method. **PHOT_OPTICS** describes the optical properties of clouds, aerosols, and the earth’s surface.
 The **OMI** file is used to determine how much light is absorbed by ozone above the model domain.
 Both files are included in the released version of CMAQ.
 Calculating photolysis rates uses one more file, the **CSQY_DATA_${Mechanism}** file, that depends the Mechanism used.
 It contains the cross sections and quantum yields of photolysis rates used by the Mechanism.
 The files are provided for each mechanisms in a released version of CMAQ.
 If a user creates a Mechanism using new or additional photolysis rates, they have to create a new **CSQY_DATA_${Mechanism}** file.
 The [inline_phot_preproc utility](../../UTIL/inline_phot_preproc/README.md) produces this file based on the Fortran modules describing the Mechanism and data files describing the absorption cross-section and quantum yields described for each photolysis reaction.
-The CCTM run script set values for each file's path through the environment variables, OPTICS_DATA, OMI, and CSQY_DATA.
+The CCTM RunScript set values for each file's path through the environment variables, OPTICS_DATA, OMI, and CSQY_DATA.

 The other option uses look-up tables that contain photolysis rates under cloud free conditions based on a fixed meridional cross-sections of atmospheric composition, temperature, density and aerosols.
 The values represents rates as a function of altitude, latitude and the hour angle of the sun on a specified Julian date.
 In model simulations, the method interpolates rates in the table for the date and corrects them to account for clouds described by the meteorology.
 Tables are dependent on the photochemical mechanism used.
 The [jproc utility](../../UTIL/jproc/README.md) creates them based on the photochemical mechanism's FORTRAN modules.
-The CCTM run script set value for a table's path with the environment variable, XJ_DATA.
+The CCTM RunScript set value for a table's path with the environment variable, XJ_DATA.

 ## 6.11 Aerosol Dynamics and Chemistry